An Adaptive Locally Connected Neuron Model: Focusing Neuron

 \subsubsection{Initialization of parameters}

 Recent studies have shown that the initialization of weights in a neural network is crucial for improving its training and generalization capacity \citep{he2015, glorot2010}.
-The weights of a focusing neuron should not be initialized using He or Glorot methods directly, because the focus coefficients scale the weights and change the variance of the propagated signals (see \ref{apx_w_init}).
-Moreover, since the total fan in (or the number of inputs) of a focusing neuron is usually larger than its effective fan in, we introduced the scaler (\ref{norm}) to ensure the total norm to be equivalent to the norm of a fully connected neuron.
+The focus coefficients scale the weights and change the variance of the propagated signals (see \ref{apx_w_init}).
+Moreover, since the total fan in (or the number of inputs) of a focusing neuron is usually larger than its effective fan in, a scaler (\ref{norm}) ensures the total norm to be equivalent to the norm of a fully connected neuron.
 However, in general, the weights of an individual focusing neuron ($j$) can be sampled with respect to the squared norm of its focus coefficients vector:

-To initialize the receptive fields, we must also initialize $\mu_j$ and $\sigma_j$ for the Gaussian control function $\phi(i/m, (\mu_j, \sigma_j))$.
-The centers of the foci $\mu_j$ can be spread or randomly initialized in the range $\left[0,1\right]$, while the aperture controls must be set to positive non-zero values, $\sigma_j>\epsilon$.
+To initialize the receptive fields, one must also initialize $\mu_j$ and $\sigma_j$ for the Gaussian control function $\phi(i/m, (\mu_j, \sigma_j))$.
+The centers of the foci $\mu_j$ can be spread out or randomly initialized in the range $\left[0,1\right]$, while the aperture controls must be initialized to positive non-zero values, $\sigma_j>\epsilon$.
 Distributing the foci centers works more effectively than initializing them all in the center.
-Initializing $\sigma$ to a value in the range ($\left[0.05,0.2\right]$) enables the neuron to sniff inputs from a range.
-A smaller $\sigma$ value generates overly narrow apertures which may cause neurons to be stuck in their initial position.
-A larger $\sigma$ generates a wider aperture which may cause the neurons to be indifferent and fully connected.
+Initializing $\sigma$ to a value in the range ($\left[0.02,0.2\right]$) enables the neuron to receive farther inputs.
+A smaller $\sigma$ value generates overly narrow apertures which may cause neurons to be stick in their initial position.
+On the other hand, a larger $\sigma$ generates a wider aperture which may cause the neurons to be indifferent and fully connected.
 In fact, the ideal $\mu$ and $\sigma$ initializations depend on the intended role of the neuron.
-In addition, one can apply L1 or L2 regularization on $\sigma$ to control or encourage locality, if the $\sigma\!=\!0$ case is handled explicitly.
+In addition, one can apply L1 or L2 regularization on $\sigma$ to encourage locality, if the $\sigma\!=\!0$ case is handled explicitly.